opf/mijn-bureau-infra/docs/docs/features/filesharing.md

 # File Sharing

-MijnBureau includes two file-sharing feature to enable secure and efficient collaboration.
-This feature ensures that users can share files seamlessly within the platform.
-The two products are based on NextCloud and LaSuite drive.
-NextCloud is an enterprise grade file sharing system that enables millions of users to share files daily.
-Used by the germand government and SURF.
+MijnBureau offers two secure, user-friendly file sharing and syncing options: Nextcloud and LaSuite Drive.
+Both are integrated into the platform, allowing teams to easily upload, share, edit, and sync files.

+- Nextcloud: A mature, enterprise-grade solution with comprehensive features such as version control, shared folders, and collaborative editing.
-Drive has been actively developed by the french governemnt and is in incubating phase.
-It is a promising alternative for NextCloud files.
+- LaSuite Drive: Developed by the French government and currently in the incubation phase, LaSuite Drive is a promising alternative with a focus on simplicity and privacy.

-Below are previews of the file-sharing feature.
-We have two solutions.
-One based on nextcloud the other based on LaSuite drive.
+Below are examples of both solutions.

 ## NextCloud files